wnam98/personal-website/README.md

 # personal-website
 This is my personal website.
-Kinda lame, but I'm still learning!
+Kinda basic, but I'm still learning!